FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

 where ${x_{in}}$ and ${y_{out}}$ mean the input and output of the BRU, respectively. ${y_1}$, ${y_2}$, and ${y_3}$ represent the output of the left, right, and middle branch, respectively.
 The first half of the outputs are represented by ${y_{1,1}}$ and ${y_{2,1}}$.
-Meanwhile, $A$ denotes CAM operation, $C_{m \times n}$ denotes $m \times n$ convolution, $r$ is the dilation rate, and $Shuffle$ is the channel shuffle operation.
+Meanwhile, $f_{CAM}(\cdot)$ denotes the CAM operation, $C_{m \times n}$ denotes the convolutional layer with a $m \times n$ convolution kernel, and $f_{shuffle}(\cdot)$ is the channel shuffle operation.
 The activation function and batch normalization operations are omitted in the formulas.